 This mandate was based on the need to ensure that existing and future expenditures for transportation projects and programs were based on a comprehensive, cooperative, and continuing (3-C) planning process.
 Federal funding for transportation projects and programs are channeled through this planning process.

-OahuMPO's function is to coordinate the activities of the 3-C transportation planning process on Oahu.
-The implementation of the projects is done largely by the City and the State planning and transportation departments, which are OahuMPO's participating agencies.
+OahuMPO’s function is to coordinate the activities of the 3-C transportation planning process on Oahu.
+Participating agencies include the City and County of Honolulu, the State of Hawaii, the Honolulu Authority for Rapid Transportation (HART).